Q: Does filing a Property Tax Return appeal my valuation?

 - Both the taxpayer's appraisal and the assessor's appraisal will be submitted to the appointed arbitrator.
 The arbitrator may schedule a hearing.

 - The arbitrator will issue a decision at the conclusion of the hearing, which is final and may not be appealed further.

 - If the taxpayer's value is chosen by the arbitrator to be the true value, the County is responsible for the clerk of the Superior Court's fees and the fees and costs of the arbitrator.

 - If the Assessors' value is chosen by the arbitrator to be the true value, the taxpayer is responsible for the filing fees for the Clerk of the Superior Court and the cost the arbitrator if the arbitrator sides with the County.
 These costs may be substantial; $206 filing fees and the cost of the arbitrator.
 Please contact the Clerk of Superior Court for estimates on arbitrator costs.

 C: Hearing Officer

-appeals made on the basis of value can be appealed to a Hearing Office.
+- Only appeals made on the basis of value can be appealed to a hearing office.

-non-homestead real property where the value is equal to or greater than $1 million qualifies for an appeal to a hearing officer.
+- Only non-homestead real property where the value is equal to or greater than $1 million qualifies for an appeal to a hearing officer.

-decision of the Hearing Officer may be appealed into Superior Court by either
+- The decision of the hearing officer may be appealed into Superior Court by either party.

 Q: What does NBHD mean?